 4. Playing defensive and hedging your investment portfolio

 A defensive approach, which can be particularly helpful when considering property portfolios, typically involves the:

 - Limiting of cash commitments

 A big part of defensive investment is not to sit on your investments and wait for market uncertainty to subside but rather hedging against investment risk (investing in one investment to offset risk in another).

 5. Protecting your portfolio with comprehensive management

 There’s no running away from market uncertainty.
 However, you can limit your exposure to volatility and uncertainty with comprehensive management.

 Proper portfolio management requires the right people and tools.
 Portfolio management built on authentic communication will weather the storms of market uncertainty.
-With tools like the Drooms PORTFOLIO data room, you maintain comprehensive dialogue between the key players.
+With tools like the Drooms LIFECYCLE data room, you maintain comprehensive dialogue between the key players.

 Speed, transparency and security are the keys to portfolio management, especially in uncertain times.
 You want to find information quickly and the real-time search functionality can make it easy to scour thousands of asset files.
 Auto allocation indexes all incoming data files without problems.
 With advanced permission, you control information flow.
 Features such as two-factor authentication and encryption guarantee your investment portfolio stays secured.